Farber-Lab/BMD-MetaXcan/README.md

 The imputation script splits jobs into smaller units.
 This script gathers them together and processes them.

 ### 5.)
 SPrediXcan.sh
 Runs SPrediXcan on each of the 49 tissues in GTEx v8 using a loop.
+49 tissues are listed in tissue_list.txt

 ### 6.)
 MultiXcan.sh
 Runs MultiXcan using SPrediXcan outputs from each of the 49 tissues.
 MultiXcan leverages multiple tissues simultaneously, exploiting cross-tissue QTL sharing.